citrix/terraform-provider-citrixadc/README.md

 Avoid storing provider credentials in the local state by using a backend that supports encryption.
 The hasicorp [vault provider](https://registry.terraform.io/providers/hashicorp/vault/latest/docs) is also recommended for storing sensitive data.

+You can also use environment variables as stated in the comments above.

 ##### Argument Reference